This oasis of green in the hyper-developed city has an important job: It can contain one million gallons of water. Here’s how.

 Bangkok is sinking.
 Spilling out across the delta of the Chao Phraya River, the Thai capital was once known as the Venice of the East for its network of canals.
 Today, thanks to explosive development, many of those waterways have been filled with cement.
 With nowhere for water to go, Bangkok has become notorious for frequent, destructive floods, sometimes after as little as 30 minutes of rain.
+Flooding has been further worsened by climate change, which is driving increases in extreme rainfall across Southeast Asia.
 The reality is that this city of 20 million people, built on shifting river mud, is sinking at the rate of more than one centimeter a year and could be below sea level as soon as 2030.

 Thai landscape architect Kotchakorn Voraakhom, a TED Fellow, watched firsthand as her city became a dense concrete jungle.
 “When I was young, there were rice fields and canals in the city,” she remembers.
 “I could hear boats from my house in central Bangkok.
 Now, all those fields and canals have been stopped with concrete and covered by highrises.
 All of the buildings and concrete become obstacles for water to drain, so the city floods.”